jdan/thatjdanisso.cool/articles/2015-03-30-focus-and-hover-hand-in-hand.md

 also presents the same information that a mouse-wielding user would receive.

 <span class="sr-only">
+    The example below shows three links on a nav bar highlighting in sequence as a theoretical keyboard tabs to each of them.
 </span>
 <div class="demo hover-a11y" aria-hidden="true">
     <div class="row flex">